Paris–Roubaix Femmes

 Paris–Roubaix Femmes is a one day women's bicycle race on cobbled roads (or pavé) in northern France, held annually in early April.
 It is part of the UCI Women's World Tour.
 The equivalent men's race is a cycling monument, and after the Milan–San Remo Women, Tour of Flanders and Liège–Bastogne–Liège, the fourth to stage a women's edition.
-The race is held on a Saturday, with the men's race held the day after.